Ketel Marte Player Props: Diamondbacks vs. Brewers

 Ketel Marte At The Plate

-- Among qualifying batters in MLB play, he ranks 20th in batting average, 24th in on-base percentage, and 35th in slugging.
+- He ranks 25th in batting average, 27th in on base percentage, and 40th in slugging among the qualifying hitters in MLB play.

+- Marte will look to extend his four-game hitting streak.
+He's batting .400 with one homer during his last games.

+- In 75.8% of his 66 games this season, Marte has picked up at least one hit.
+He's also had 19 multi-hit games.

-- Marte has an RBI in 21 of 65 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in one contest.
+- Marte has had at least one RBI in 33.3% of his games this year (22 of 66), with more than one RBI eight times (12.1%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 56.9% of his games this year, with more than one run scored in 15.4%.
+- He has scored in 38 of 66 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.